 Additional research findings:

-Below is additional information I found when researching PIA for this review.
+Below are additional findings from my research of PIA for this review.

 PIA and London Trust Media (background info)